Winter Storm Warning issued for Upper Tanana Valley and the Fortymile Country by NWS - NewsBreak

 weather.gov

-Effective: 2022-12-18 03:35:00 PST Expires: 2022-12-18 22:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
-The latest road conditions can be obtained by calling 5 1 1, or by visiting online at https://tripcheck.com for Oregon or https://wsdot.com/travel for Washington.
-Target Area: East Slopes of the Washington Cascades WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 10 PM PST THIS EVENING FOR WESTERN KITTITAS COUNTY * WHAT...Mixed precipitation for Western Kittitas County.
-Additional snow accumulations of up to 4-6 inches and ice accumulations of a light glaze.
-Winds gusting as high as 35 mph. * WHERE...East Slopes of the Washington Cascades. * WHEN...Until 10 PM PST this evening. * IMPACTS...Plan on slippery road conditions.
+Effective: 2022-12-18 07:00:00 PST Expires: 2022-12-18 16:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+For the latest road conditions in Washington state, call 5 1 1.
+Target Area: West Slopes North Cascades and Passes WINTER WEATHER ADVISORY IN EFFECT UNTIL 4 PM PST THIS AFTERNOON * WHAT...Snow expected.
+Total snow accumulations of 4 to 6 inches. * WHERE...Cascade mountains and valleys of Whatcom and Skagit Counties, including Maple Falls, the Mount Baker Ski Area, Newhalem, Lyman, and Concrete. * WHEN...Until 4 PM PST this afternoon. * IMPACTS...Plan on slippery road conditions.

 weather.gov